zaicodes/whack-a-mole/README.md

 Github Pages was used to deploy the live website.
 The instructions to achieve this are below:

-Log in (or sign up) to Github.
+- Log in (or sign up) to Github.
-Find the repository for this project, Beyond-Photos-Photography.
+  Find the repository for this project, Whack-a-Mole.
-Click on the Settings link.
+- Click on the Settings link.
-Click on the Pages link in the left hand side navigation bar.
+- Click on the Pages link in the left hand side navigation bar.
-In the Source section, choose main from the drop down select branch menu.
+- In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.
-Click Save.
+- Click Save.
 Your live Github Pages site is now deployed at the URL shown.

 You can visit the live website here [Link]